M-erb/merb.dev/src/content/blog/nginx.md

 Nginx, pronounced like “engine-ex”, is one of the most popular web servers in the world and is responsible for hosting some of the largest and highest-traffic sites on the internet.
 It is a lightweight choice that can be used as either a web server or reverse proxy.
 [Nginx](https://nginx.org/en/) was originally created by Igor Sysoev, with its first public release in October 2004.

-Need an extremly fast and easy to configure web server and reverse proxy?
+Need an extremely fast and easy to configure web server and reverse proxy?
 Look no further than nginx!
 We will not be getting into how to configure and use Nginx in this article, only how to install it and get it up and running.
 I will be writing more on this subject to have a more complete idea of how to use nginx for your next project.

 You can follow along by installing Ubuntu on a VM(Virtual Machine), running Ubuntu directly on your own hardware ([Desktop](https://ubuntu.com/tutorials/install-ubuntu-desktop)) or ([Headless Server](https://ubuntu.com/tutorials/install-ubuntu-server)), or use a service out there like [DigitalOcean](https://m.do.co/c/5274752299b2) (referral link) and spin up a VPS(Virtual Private Server) for your own server.
 Look down below why I chose DigitalOcean.